 3.5 Effect of earthworm casts on the biological and physicochemical characteristics of soil

-Bacterial biomass, pH and titratable acidity evaluated in the experimental substrates (soils enriched with different proportions of earthworm casts) are presented in the graphs below (Figures 5).
-The data indicate, for each experimental substrate, a significant difference generally observed in the bacterial abundance of samples collected on day 0, day 5and day 10.
+Bacterial biomass, pH and titratable acidity evaluated in the experimental substrates (soils enriched with different proportions of earthworm casts) are presented in the graphs below (Figure 5).
+The data indicate, for each experimental substrate, a significant difference generally observed in the bacterial abundance of samples collected on day 0, day 5, and day 10.
 Bacterial load increased between day 0 and day 5, reaching the highest values of 3.4 × 10⁵ CFU/g and 2.5 × 10⁵ CFU/g for substrates T5 and T10, respectively.
 Between day 5 and day 10, bacterial loads decreased across all substrates.
 Regarding physicochemical parameters, pH and acidity levels evolved inversely in all substrates.
-Except for substrate T10, pH decreased between day 0 and day 10 in substrates T0, T5, T15 and T20.
+Except for substrate T10, pH decreased between day 0 and day 10 in substrates T0, T5, T15, and T20.
 The highest and lowest pH value recorded were 7.16 and 6.7 respectively.
-Titratable acidity varies between 0.004% and 0.1%.
+Titratable acidity varied between 0.004% and 0.1%.